noob-kittu/anonymous-chat/README.md

 # anonymous-chat
-it's an anonymous chatting application where stranger connect to users without revealing their personal information.
-Anonymous chat not store users data for any kind for worst activity to earn money.
+It is an anonymous chatting application where strangers can connect with strangers as per their interest without revealing their personal information.
+Anonymous Chat does not store users data for worst activity to earn money.